robbenz/dia_plugs/woocommerce-jetpack/readme.txt

 * *Gateways Currency* - Currency per WooCommerce payment gateway.
 * *Gateways Fees* - Enable extra fees for WooCommerce payment gateways.
 * *Gateways Icons* - Change or completely remove icons (images) for any (default or custom) WooCommerce payment gateway.
+* *Gateways Min/Max* - Add min/max amounts for WooCommerce payment gateways to show up.
+* *Gateways by Country* - Set countries to include/exclude for WooCommerce payment gateways to show up.
 * *Gateways per Category* - Show payment gateway only if there is product of selected category in WooCommerce cart.

 **Shipping & Orders**